Enum textwrap::core::WrapAlgorithm

 Use a fast and simple algorithm with no look-ahead to find

 line breaks.
-Implemented by wrap_first_fit
+Implemented by wrap_first_fit.

 Trait Implementations§